 - Be mindful of fake images & descriptions

-- Make sure the seller is real by clicking their profile
+- Make sure the seller is real by clicking and checking their profile

 - Examine the product before paying